 With 16 feet of cable and 4 feet of cable, we got about 20 feet of roaming allowance.
 In a domestic environment, that should be more than enough.
 But even if that wasn’t enough, the two extension pipes will surely get the hose there.

-Bothered about noise?
+Bothered by noise?
 Well, this is probably not the loudest vacuum cleaner you’ll come across.
-But then, it surely makes its presence known – its noise level is about the same as a kitchen blender.
+But then, it makes its presence known – its noise level is about the same as a kitchen blender.

 Lastly, this comes with wheels, so you can readily move it around.
 But the ease of storage could be better.